SpeechLabNTU/chatbot_web_framework/README.md

 ## Deployment Considerations
-Docker is used to set up 3 microservices React Frontend, Node Backend and Flask Server for response comparison.
+Docker is used to set up 3 microservices React Frontend and NodeJs Backend.
 A docker-compose file is used to start up all microservices for deployment usage.
 Docker deployment resources can be found in the Docker branch of the repository.

 ## Project organization:
 **frontend directory**: Written on ReactJS, provides the view of the application<br/>
 **backend directory**: Written on NodeJS, provides API endpoints for frontend<br/>
-**comparison directory**: Written on Flask, provides API service for response comparisons<br/>
 **dialogflowfunctions**: Written on NodeJS, used to upload intentions to dialogflow for NLP training<br/>

 ## Master Branch